 Different types of cases will use different evidence standards.
 Perhaps the most well-known is “beyond a reasonable doubt,” which is used exclusively in criminal cases.
 Criminal cases are so important that the evidence is under much higher scrutiny.

 There are a couple of other standards of evidence that are less common, but they are used in other types of civil cases.
 They include:

 - Clear and convincing evidence.
-This standard is higher than preponderance of the evidence.
-It means that a particular fact is more likely to be true than not be true.
+This standard is higher than the preponderance of the evidence.
+It means that a particular fact is more likely to be true than not to be true.
 It’s sometimes referred to as a “high probability” that something is true.
 This standard is often used in family law related cases

 - Substantial evidence.
 This standard is a lower one.
 It means that a party has shown enough evidence that would allow a reasonable mind to conclude that something is true.
 It is “adequate” rather than convincing or based on the weight of the evidence.
 This standard is commonly used in administrative proceedings

 Criminal law also uses other standards to describe certain portions of the investigation process.
 For example; whether an officer acted appropriately will be judged by a “reasonable belief and suspicion” standard, which isn’t technically an evidentiary standard, but it’s still an important part of a criminal case.
 That type of rule will generally not come into play in a civil lawsuit.
 But, if your claim deals with an illegal act, such as in a drunk driving accident, it might be referenced in your civil case.

 If you are asserting a claim based on a car accident, slip and fall, or dog bite, for example; your evidentiary burden as a victim will be “preponderance of the evidence” in most cases.
 Let John Foy & Associates help you present your case so you can meet that standard.
 Talk to our team to learn more.
 Fill out the form to your right, or call us at 404-400-4000 to get your FREE consultation today.